All Products

 The Cloud Assistant Agent is not running.

-The Cloud Assistant Agent is stopped or not installed.
-You must start or install the Cloud Assistant Agent.
+Because the Cloud Assistant Agent is stopped or not installed, please follow the steps below to start or install the Cloud Assistant Agent.

 1. Check whether the Cloud Assistant Agent process is running.